surf-visualization/ospray-python/README.md

 - Missing object types: `ImageOperation`
 - Not all mathematical operations on `affine3f` are supported.
 Affine values of other sizes and data types are not included.
 - Not all `Device` methods are available
+- No way to specify `Data` strides
+- No subdivision surface edge boundary enums (and probably some other enums as well)

 These bindings started just to try out [pybind11](https://github.com/pybind/pybind11), but they are pretty useful in their current state, as Pybind11 is an amazing little